-The engines on your 380 Outrage have been equipped with propellers which our tests have shown to be best suited for general use under normal conditions and load.
+The engines on your vessel are equipped with propellers which our tests have shown to be best suited for general use under normal conditions and load.
 Your boat has been propped to achieve maximum RPMs which meet Mercury requirements.

 Trimming the Engines